Vatica palungensis

 Vatica palungensis is a tree in the family Dipterocarpaceae.
 It is endemic to Borneo, where it is known only from West Kalimantan, Indonesia.

-Vatica palungensis is recorded from a single area in Cabang Panti Research Site of Gunung Palung National Park in West Kalimantan, between 665 and 1,000 metres elevation.
+Vatica palungensis is recorded from a single area in Cabang Panti Research Site of Gunung Palung National Park in West Kalimantan, between 665 and 1000 m elevation.

 It grows in dense, stunted kerangas forests on infertile steep sandstone slopes with exposed granite rocks.